DylanAuty/projectors/README.md

 # building and uploading
 Tool used to flash the Arduino is called Arturo, and is a fork of ino.
 Ino is no longer supported, but for the most part documentation is still accurate for Arturo if you replace "ino" with "ano" everywhere.

+Using the official Arduino GUI, sketches need to be in their own folder because of reasons.
+This is what the director `staggered_reformat` is for.

 ## Folder structure
 Ano needs each file to be in its own project folder, with the following structure: